pubnub/pubnub-mcp-server/resources/sdk_docs/dart_access-manager.md

 ```

 ### Error Responses
-Token parse errors may indicate a damaged token; request a new one.
+Parsing errors may indicate a damaged token; request a new one.

 ## Set token

-Clients use setToken() to update their current authentication token.
+Client method to update the current authentication token.

 ### Method(s)